Skip to main content

 We’ve covered why people quit and the signs they’re about to, so it only seems fair to touch on how you can make great employees stay.

-In my experience, things like compensation, benefits, and work environment are important, but people become truly loyal to an organization when they’re driven by the purpose of that organization, they love the company culture, and they’re highly motivated and engaged
+In my experience, things like compensation, benefits, and work environment are important, but people become truly loyal when they’re driven by the purpose of the company, they love the culture, and they’re highly motivated and engaged

 By Mike Gibbons